--courtesy of Barefoot Contessa
+-adapted from Barefoot Contessa

-2 extra-large eggs
+- 2 extra large eggs

-2 tablespoons milk
+- 2 tablespoons milk

-1/8 teaspoon freshly ground black pepper
+- 1/8 teaspoon black pepper freshly ground

-1 tablespoon extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-2 ounces plain goat cheese
+- 2 ounces plain goat cheese

-2 ounces roasted red peppers, julienned
+- 2 ounces roasted red peppers juliienned

-1. Combine the parsley, chervil, chives and tarragon in a small bowl and set aside.
+- Combine the parsley, chervil, chives and tarragon in a small bowl and set aside.

-2. Break the eggs into a small bowl, and then add the milk, 2 tablespoons Fines Herb, salt and pepper and whisk with a fork.
+- Break the eggs into a small bowl, and then add the milk, 2 tablespoons Fines Herb, salt and pepper and whisk with a fork.

-Preheat an 8-inch non-stick sauté pan medium hot and swirl the olive oil in the pan.
+- Preheat an 8-inch non-stick sauté pan medium hot and swirl the olive oil in the pan.
 Pour in the egg mixture and swirl it in the pan.
 For a few seconds, gently stir the egg mixture with a heat resistant rubber spatula (as if you were going to make scrambled eggs) and then swirl the eggs in the pan to make a nice round appearance.
 Reduce the heat to avoid any color or scorching.
 Continue cooking for about 1 minute.
 The eggs will be set on the bottom, but slightly liquid on top.

 - Flip the omelet, and remove it from the heat.
 Crumble the goat cheese over the center of the omelet and top it off with the roasted peppers.
 Tri-fold the omelet and plate immediately.